Delirium tremens is a severe form of alcohol withdrawal. It involves sudden and severe mental or nervous system changes.

 Delirium tremens may also be caused by head injury, infection, or illness in people with a history of heavy alcohol use.

-Symptoms most often occur within 72 hours after the last drink.
-However, they may occur up to 7 - 10 days after the last drink.
+Symptoms most often occur within 48 to 96 hours after the last drink.
+But, they can occur 7 to 10 days after the last drink.

 Symptoms may get worse quickly, and can include:

 - Changes in mental function

 - Deep sleep that lasts for a day or longer